On-Device Context: A defense against misinformation in the encrypted WhatsApp

 To ensure fact checkers are aware of and can triage what to check, WhatsApp can rely on traditional methods, such as advertising to people to report rumors and monitoring public social media.
 In addition, WhatsApp could support “rumor gathering” through additional built-in reporting features to encourage people to share potential misinformation, and through differential privacy protected statistics on what people are seeing in different regions.

-It’s also important to note that client-side context might only be applied to larger group chats e.g. 50+ or even 100+ member groups through which many rumors travel.
+It’s also important to note that on-device context might only be applied to larger group chats e.g. 50+ or even 100+ member groups through which many rumors travel.

 Types of threats

 But why does this matter?
 What are we concerned about?
 A strawman argument might say that our goal is stop lynchings triggered by misinformation, given recent news coverage of them, but this is only a small slice of the problem.